Technologies and skills that can enhance or diminish productivity

 Productivity is doing more with less or doing the same faster and/or cheaper.
 So, the removal of inefficiency means increase of productivity.
 Implementing new business systems, using some new technology effectively, improving technology related skills have shown to be an important way to improve business productivity.

-Following is the author’s selection of a set of technologies, skills and tools that could help your business to lift productivity.
+Following is the authors’s selection of a set of technologies, skills and tools that could help your business to lift productivity.

 A. Technologies that improve productivity